Uranium(III) hydride

-Uranium hydride, also called uranium trihydride (UH_{3}), is an inorganic compound and a hydride of uranium.
+Uranium hydride, also called uranium trihydride (UH3), is an inorganic compound and a hydride of uranium.

 Properties

 Uranium hydride is a brownish black pyrophoric powder.
-Its density at 20 °C is 10.95 g cm^{−3}, much lower than that of uranium (19.1 g cm^{−3}).
 It has a metallic conductivity, is slightly soluble in hydrochloric acid and decomposes in nitric acid.

-Two crystal modifications of uranium hydride exist, both cubic: an α form that is obtained at low temperatures and a β form that is grown when the formation temperature is above 250 °C. After growth, both forms are metastable at room temperature and below, but the α form slowly converts to the β form upon heating to 100 °C. Both α- and β-UH_{3} are ferromagnetic at temperatures below ~180 K. Above 180 K, they are paramagnetic.
+Two crystal modifications of uranium hydride exist, both cubic: an α form that is obtained at low temperatures and a β form that is grown when the formation temperature is above 250 C. After growth, both forms are metastable at room temperature and below, but the α form slowly converts to the β form upon heating to 100 C. Both α- and β-UH3 are ferromagnetic at temperatures below ~180 K. Above 180 K, they are paramagnetic.

 Formation in uranium metal

 Hydrogen gas reaction

-Exposure of uranium metal to hydrogen at 250 °C gives the trihydride:
+Exposure of uranium metal to hydrogen at 250 C gives the trihydride: